 How will this Advance project help to address the need?

-UMAMN, formally the Appalachian Development Committee, was established at the 1972, General Conference as the United Methodist effort to address poverty in Appalachia and it was directly related to the National Program Division of GBGM.
-The goal was to provide resources and administrative assistance to agencies, conferences, and boards that were strategizing and implementing programs in Appalachia.
-Our major areas of work are advocacy on public policy, networking which brings leaders together for learning and sharing, interpretation of area needs and concerns to those requesting information and resourcing through church materials, and models of ministry and hunger and poverty grant programs (which is a separate Advance Special).
+UMAMN, formally the Appalachian Development Committee, was established at the 1972 General Conference as the United Methodist effort to address poverty in Appalachia and it was directly related to the National Program Division of Global Ministries.
+The goal was to provide resources and administrative assistance to agencies, conferences and boards that were strategizing and implementing programs in Appalachia.
+The major areas of work are advocacy on public policy, networking to bring leaders together for learning and sharing, interpretation of area needs and concerns to those requesting information and resourcing through church materials, models of ministry and hunger and poverty grant programs.

 Describe the primary goal of the project